 - Give 18-24 hours of light a day (indoors)

 - Give at least 12 hours of uninterrupted dark each day (short days)

 The first stage, "Vegetative" begins when they first sprout, at the beginning of their life.

 Most indoor growers give their cannabis plants 18-24 hours of light a day during the vegetative stage.
 The exact number of hours needed to keep a plant in the vegetative stage is dependent on the strain, but 18+ hours/day will keep basically all cannabis plants in the vegetative stage.

-Outdoor growers plant their seeds in the early Spring when the days are naturally longer.
+Outdoor growers plant their seeds in Spring when the days are naturally longer.
 In the wild, cannabis seeds naturally germinate in the Spring.

 For an indoor grower, when a plant is about half the final size you want it to be, you should change it over to the "Flowering" stage.
 This is the stage when your plant starts growing buds.